KangLiao929/MOWA/README.md

 >  * The first practical multiple-in-one image warping framework especially in the field of computational photography.
 >  * We propose to mitigate the difficulty of multi-task learning by decoupling the motion estimation in both the region level and pixel level.
 >  * A prompt learning module, guided by a lightweight point-based classifier, is designed to facilitate task-aware image warpings.
+>  * We show that through multi-task learning, our framework develops a robust generalized warping strategy that gains improved performance across various tasks and even generalizes to unseen tasks.

 Check out more visual results and interactions [here](https://kangliao929.github.io/projects/mowa/).